saoirse-defi/milestone2-vanilla/README.md

 Featured in the bottom right corner of the screen, I will see an icon shaped with a graduation cap.
 When the user clicks the icon, a new tab will bring the user to YouTube in order to watch a short demo video of how the game is designed to played.

 ###### High Score Element

+Located in the top right corner of the canvas element, this element checks local storage for high score upon page load and after each player death.

 ###### Bandcamp Player

+This is an embedded iframe which streams a playlist from Bandcamp.
+When choosing the correct method for providing the user with a background track, the embedded Bandcamp player was the only logical choice due to the sound file's size.
+Applying too much compression to the audio would result in a terrible listening experience.

 ###### Difficulty Output

+In the top left corner of the canvas, the user is able to select from one of five difficulties.
+Each difficulty has a specific string which it displayed to the user describing each level of difficulty taking inspiration from game such as Halo & Doom.

 ###### Game Over Modal Design

+In order to notify the user of death, a modal has been designed to display user points, the cause of death & whether a high score was achieved.
+Here, the user can click one of two buttons, one to restart the game & one to return to the start screen.

 #### Fonts